In a market with more buyers than sellers, you are going to run into competition on homes you are writing offers on.

 A higher price represents more reward.

-The risk is a deal with worse terms could fall through or cause the seller to change their plans.
-The reward the seller gets more money at closing.
+The risk is a deal with worse terms could fall through and cause the seller to change their plans.
+The reward: the seller gets more money at closing.

 Elements of the Escalation Clause